The Most Expensive Month: A Complete Cost Breakdown of Patagonia

 The gateway into Patagonia.

 I was originally planning to skip Punta Arenas and just head straight to Puerto Natales.
-However after my Airbnb host in Santiago insisted I go and see the penguins, I ended up staying a couple of nights and booking a very expensive penguin tour.
+However, after my apartment host in Santiago insisted I go and see the penguins, I ended up staying a couple of nights and booking a very expensive penguin tour.

 Total: £176